manwhocantbemoved/fintech-transactions/README.md

 In 2023 and 2024, E wallet has seen a decline in usage compared to card in Japan similar to the Philippines and Singapore.
 The only country where E wallet has thrived better than its previous year is Singapore.
 That being said, not a single country managed to surpass card usage by e wallet during those years.

+### 2025–2026

 <img width="1142" height="312" alt="image" src="https://github.com/user-attachments/assets/53af464c-cc89-46c0-a9f7-59f851a3e75f" />

 In 2025, only Japan managed to have more e wallet usage than card as the rest of the countries still have more card usage overall than e wallet.
 Similarly in 2026, only one country which is the Philippines has more e wallet usage than card, but if we look at the first half of 2026, we can see a massive difference on their usage with Philippines scoring over 30 more than card.

 Overall, E-Wallet still has not seen more average use than Card, but it varies by country as seen with Japan and the Philippines' usage overtime.

-#**V. Recommendations**
+# **V. Recommendations**

-**1.)** According to the Total Refund vs. Total Revenue analysis, refunds account for approximately 37% of total revenue.
+## **1.)** According to the Total Refund vs. Total Revenue analysis, refunds account for approximately 37% of total revenue.
 During 2023, 2025, and the first half of 2026, refunds accounted for nearly half of the revenue generated.
 Additionally, some merchant categories recorded refund amounts that exceeded their total revenue.
 Therefore, I recommend that the company review the top five merchant categories with the highest refund rates each month to identify recurring operational issues, payment disputes, or merchant specific problems and mitigate future revenue losses.

-**2.)** The company should consider extending the recency threshold for “Dormant” customers to one year before assigning that status.
+## **2.)** The company should consider extending the recency threshold for “Dormant” customers to one year before assigning that status.
 The analysis shows that some customers currently labeled as dormant have transaction amounts that exceed those of several high value customers, suggesting they may still represent meaningful revenue opportunities rather than truly inactive users.
 By allowing a longer inactivity window, the business can avoid prematurely categorizing potentially valuable customers as dormant and can design more targeted retention campaigns for users who transact infrequently but spend significant amounts when they do engage.

-**3.)** The business should implement enhanced verification for high value transactions.
+## **3.)** The business should implement enhanced verification for high value transactions.
 Since fraud transactions take up more of the total average transaction amount, measures such as multi step verifications and manual review for transactions above the average amount can help reduce financial losses over time while allowing lower risk transactions to be processed efficiently.

-The company should also regularly review transactions with an unknown fraud status.
+## The company should also regularly review transactions with an unknown fraud status.
 Since these transactions have a higher average transaction amount than legitimate transactions, investigating them may help identify unresolved fraud cases or improve the accuracy of fraud classification.

-**4.)** Since e-wallet usage experienced notable growth during the first half of 2026, the company should continue investing in its e wallet infrastructure and promotional initiatives.
+## **4.)** Since e-wallet usage experienced notable growth during the first half of 2026, the company should continue investing in its e wallet infrastructure and promotional initiatives.
 Encouraging merchants and customers to adopt e wallet payments can capitalize on this growing trend while maintaining support for card payments in countries where they remain the preferred payment method.

 #**VI.
 Key Assumptions & Limitations**
-Exchange rates were converted using modern PHP conversion rates.
+- Exchange rates were converted using modern PHP conversion rates.
-RFM thresholds (100k PHP, 10 transactions, 180 days) were manually defined for this project.
+- RFM thresholds (100k PHP, 10 transactions, 180 days) were manually defined for this project.
-Duplicate records were removed based on the implemented SQL logic.
+- Duplicate records were removed based on the implemented SQL logic.
-Fraud labels marked as "Unknown" could not be verified against actual outcomes.
+- Fraud labels marked as "Unknown" could not be verified against actual outcomes.
-Currency conversion assumes a fixed exchange rate rather than historical daily rates.
+- Currency conversion assumes a fixed exchange rate rather than historical daily rates.